Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Mukesh's father.

-Q. What was Mukesh's father doing prior to making bangles?
+Q. What was Mukesh's father doing before making bangles?

 Ans.
 Tailoring.